alibaba/bifrostui/packages/bui-core/src/List/index.en-US.md

 ### Dividing line

-The default sub items in the list component have a dividing line before them, provided by`dividerProp`the attribute of the sex transmission dividing line component.
+The default sub item of the list component has a dividing line before it, and the dividing line component attribute is transparently passed through by providing the 'dividerDrop' attribute.
-You can also do it through`hideDivider`hidden dividing line.
+You can also hide the dividing line through 'hideDivider'.

 ```tsx
 import { List, ListItem, ListItemContent, Stack } from '@bifrostui/react';